-A small stormwater retention pond will be provided for on Erf 86 in the western node.
-This is to help reduce flow along with permeable road surfaces and rain water storage tanks to predevelopment volumes.
-It is recommended that the original flood line analysis for the site be updated to make use of the latest detailed aerial survey data which provides 1m contour to ensure that the development will not encroach beyond the flood line of the on-site watercourse.
+A small stormwater retention pond will be provided for on Erf 86 in the Western node (indicated as a service site).
+This is to help reduce flow along with permeable road surfaces and rain water storage tanks to pre-development volumes.